Card payment hikes and pension fears as Dominic Raab outlines no-deal Brexit contingency plans

 One of the papers outlines an entire new framework for medicine regulation and drugs licencing, with companies having to submit regulatory information, including on e-cigarettes, directly to the Medicines and Healthcare Products Regulatory Agency.

+The guidance states that "unnecessary complexity" will be avoided by following existing processes.

+Another paper, outlining tax arrangements post Brexit, reveals that without an agreement, parcels arriving in the UK would no longer be liable for relief on VAT.

-The technical notes - there will be 25 published in total - are contingency planning for a no-deal scenario, but they offer an insight into some of the difficulties that accompany extricating the country from the EU.
+The technical notes - there will eventually be 80 in total - are contingency planning for a no-deal scenario, but they offer an insight into some of the difficulties that accompany extricating the country from the EU.

 For example, the papers explain there would need to be new regulation for tobacco products - including taking new photographs for the warning on cigarette packets, because the European Commission owns the copyright to the images that are on them now.